86Box/docs/dev/api/device.rst

     - Description

   * - name
-    - Internal name for this option, stored in the emulated machine's configuration file.
+    - Internal name for this option, used to identify it in the emulated machine's configuration file.

   * - description
     - Description for this option, displayed in the user interface.